• Skip to primary navigation

 Make sure to spray the pan with baking non-stick spray, so the brownies don't stick to the pan.
 It is also a good idea to place parchment paper on the bottom of the tray as well.

-These brownies are also best enjoyed with a scoop of vanilla ice cream!
+My last tip, these brownies are also best enjoyed with a scoop of vanilla ice cream!

 Stack of better than boxed brownies.